gregorplop/postdoc/README.md

  This is the core library of methods, as well as utility classes that are to be universally required by any postdoc component.
 A good example (the only at this moment) is the pdoutcome class, which is the standard way for most methods to return their outcome or results.
 You may find some methods in the pdcorelib module useful to copy, but generally, nothing here is meaningful on its own.

 * **pdstorage**
  This is the binary storage subsystem of postdoc.
-It is meant for storing the document content off the database, in a structure that is convenient for both the developer and the system administrator. ++It is being developed in such way that it can be easily broken off the rest of postdoc and used in other projects.++
+It is meant for storing the document content off the database, in a structure that is convenient for both the developer and the system administrator. __It is being developed in such way that it can be easily broken off the rest of postdoc and used in other projects.__

  *pdstorage* is essentially a virtual file system where all data containers are SQLite databases.
  There is a central "point of reference", which is called a **VFS** and it is the SQLite database file that holds object allocation and addressing information for the entire storage system.
 Access to a VFS can be password-protected if required.